-Strategic Focus 2020-21
+Strategic focus for 2020-21

-Council will continue to advocate to the Northern Territory Government and Australian Government, in accordance with its Advocacy Strategy 2020-2022 and on behalf of the Litchfield community to ensure local infrastructure needs are met.
+Council will continue to advocate to the Northern Territory Government and Australian Government on behalf of the Litchfield community to ensure local infrastructure needs are met.

-Of particular focus in 2020-21 are the following two priority projects.
+Of particular focus in 2020-21 are the following five priority projects.